-TUESDAY: partly cloudy, chance of storms late, high 91.
+TUESDAY: partly cloudy, high 41.

 Marshall McPeek, Chief Meteorologist.